The Definitive Guide to E-commerce SEO

-In eCommerce, most of the keywords are search-driven.
+In e-commerce, most of the keywords are search-driven.
 For example, someone may have searched for a Philips multicooker bowl.
-This means that you have priority keywords that are directly related to the products of your online store.
+SEO for e-commerce websites is centered around commercial keywords that are directly related to the products or brands in the catalog of your online store.

 1. Google Keyword Planner

 Google Keyword Planner will show the level of competitiveness for each of the keywords.
 This will help you find the keywords that are right for your particular level of competition.